close-dev-team/mobile-close-channel-sdk-ios/README.md

 * Add a plist file named `CloseChannel-Info.plist` to your project, don't forget to add it to the correct target(s)
 * Add a string property named `api_base_url` with the URL as the value.
+* Add a string property named `api_access_token` with the api access token (see below) as the value.

-⚠️ For testing purposes you can use the url `https://api.sdk-sandbox.closetest.nl:16443/`, but this should be replaced later with the URL that Close provides to your company.
+⚠️ For testing purposes you can use the url `https://api.sdk-sandbox.closetest.nl:16443/`, and the api_access_token `sdk-sandbox-access-token` but this should be replaced later with the URL that Close provides to your company.

 <details>
   <summary>Example `CloseChannel-Info.plist` file</summary>